An ode to the bittersweet mess of youth.

 Through its different approach to love, Love Alarm also denounces the excesses of technology.

 ~ This review covers both seasons ~There are plenty of spoilers ahead, but if you want to avoid most of them, feel free to skip to the conclusion in the comments.
-Thanks in advance for reading! (and sorry for the insane length)
+I know this is very long, so thank you for reading in advance.

 P.S: I want to clarify that I do not hate Sun Oh (not that my username is related to him).
 I actually appreciate his character a lot, he's definitely interesting and saying that I didn't feel anything for him would be a lie.